tslavchev-alumni/gtfsrt-audit-dbt/PORTFOLIO.md

 ---

-### Narrow scope enables depth
+### Narrow project scope enables broad tooling scope

 Focusing on feed health enabled deeper exploration of ingestion, contracts, and incremental state without being distracted by domain-specific analytics.
 Solving a small but structurally demanding problem provided more learning than broader but shallower use cases.

 ---